 Signs that you should see a doctor include:

-Don’t use medications containing hydrocortisone for more than a week without consulting a doctor, and talk to a doctor right away if you develop a rash.
+Don’t use medications containing hydrocortisone for more than a week without consulting a doctor, and search for hemorrhoid specialist near you right away if you develop a rash.
 If you’ve had persistent discomfort, pain, or itching for more than seven days and your symptoms are worsening, consult Dr. Sobolevsky.
 You should also see him right away if you feel a lump in the anus.

 What Can My Doctor Do for Hemorrhoids?